Traditional Divorce

 The court does not take fault into consideration during a divorce case.
 If your spouse is guilty of wrongful dissipation of your marital assets, the court may adjust the award in your favor.
 Otherwise, adultery doesn’t play much of a role in your divorce.

-Should I Leave my NJ Home While my Divorce is Pending?
+Should I Leave My NJ Home While my Divorce is Pending?

 Leaving the home would be a bad idea.
 You can lose the right of occupancy. you may have to support a second residence.
 If you have children, you are most likely giving your spouse primary residential custody of the children.